The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Athletes

 LeBron James and Michael Phelps are among the many athletes who use hyperbaric therapy.
 Just as hyperbaric chambers allow aging adults to live at their best, they can help athletes perform at their best.
 Top athletes put their bodies through a lot of stress.
 Between rigorous workouts and the strain of an on-the-go lifestyle, athletes can benefit from the substantial support that hyperbaric oxygen therapy provides.
 In addition to greater physical performance, less post-workout muscle soreness, and a shorter recovery time, hyperbaric oxygen therapy provides mental clarity, reduces inflammation, and improves sleep.
-All of these benefits factor into athletic performance and allow professional athletes to better compete.
+All of these benefits factor into athletic performance and allow professional athletes to compete better.

 How Does Hyperbaric Oxygen Therapy Work?

-Hyperbaric chambers use two methods in order to move oxygen from the air around us into your body: increasing inspired oxygen concentration (i.e. the oxygen you breathe in) and increasing ambient pressure.
+Increasing inspired oxygen concentration, or the oxygen you breathe in, and increasing ambient pressure.
 In other words, the greater the oxygen concentration and room pressure, the more oxygen our body retains to power our bodily functions.

 Increased Oxygen

 In rare occasions, hospitals use another method to administer oxygen to patients receiving HBOT.
 Rather than using a nasal cannula or face mask, hospitals might oxygenate the entire inside of the chamber.
-As most of us know, oxygen is highly flammable, so having an entire chamber filled with 100% concentrated oxygen poses numerous danger liabilities.
+As most of us know, oxygen is highly flammable, so having an entire chamber filled with concentrated oxygen poses numerous danger liabilities.
 In addition, there are many safety standards that a hospital must comply with if using this method.
-As a result, this method is rarely used due to multiple risk and safety hazards.Another drawback of using this method to administer oxygen is that it prevents the circulation of fresh air inside the chamber.
+As a result, this method is rarely used due to multiple risks and safety hazards.

 Pressurized Chamber

 The air that surrounds us has weight and it presses everything it touches.
-Scientifically, the air pressure is called atmospheric pressure, and this pressure is commonly measured in a unit called Atmospheres Absolute (ATA)
+Scientifically, the air pressure is called atmospheric pressure, and this pressure is commonly measured in a unit called Atmospheres Absolute (ATA).

 In order to work, hyperbaric chambers must create a pressure inside the cabin that is greater than our atmospheric pressure.
 This means the pressure during hyperbaric oxygen therapy must be greater than the air we typically breathe, which is 1 ATA.
 Most hyperbaric chambers create between 1.35 to 2 ATA.